petercunha/Pine/README.md

 This software can be tweaked to work smoothly in CS:GO, Fortnite, and Overwatch.
 Pine also has built-in support for Nvidia's CUDA toolkit and is optimized to achieve extremely high object-detection FPS.
 It is GPU accelerated, cross-platform, and blazingly fast.

+## Demo
-Here's a demo gif: *(Sorry for the shitty framerate.
-My potato mac can't run CS:GO, screen record, and Pine at the same time.)*
+*Terrible FPS because my potato mac can't run CS:GO, Pine, and screen record at the same time. :'-)*

 ![Pine Demo GIF](/demo/demo.gif)

 I will upload a more extensive demo video pretty soon.

-### How do I run it?
+## Installation
 - Install OpenCV with Python3 bindings
 - Install any missing dependencies with Pip
 - Install the Nvidia CUDA toolkit if you have a compatible GPU